 Have you learned all the Katakana letters?
 Great!
-Then, now it’s time for Katakana reading practice.
-There are certain spelling rules that exist only for Katakana words.
-Let’s learn them so that you can read Katakana words smoothly.
+Now is the time to try Katakana reading practice.
+Let’s see how well you can read Katakana words.

 You may sometimes see a Katakana word with a bar like this.

 The bar indicates long vowels (double vowels).
 So, in the example above, you have to make the vowel [e] longer and pronounce it [ke e ki].

 You do the same regardless of the vowel.
 For instance, the カ in カーテン has the vowel [a], right?
 Then, you double the [a] because of the bar follows and pronounce the word [ka a te n].

 Let’s practice reading Katakana words with double vowels.
 Play the video below and see how many words you can pronounce.

 Now, let’s move onto another type of spelling that requires small ヤユヨ.